 During my undergraduate program at University of Virgina’s School of Architecture, I became fascinated with theatrical lighting.
 I took several courses on theatrical lighting design with professor Lee Kennedy at the School of Drama.
 Most of the theatrical lighting technologies were quite advanced and basically unheard of in architectural applications at that time.
 Lee’s enthusiasm for the art and science of lighting opened my eyes to a mix of technologies that I realized would clearly impact the world of architectural design.

-You need to understand how limited architectural lighting was at that time.
+You need to understand how limited architectural lighting controls were at that time.
 To set the historical context a bit: My top-of-the-line PC in 1998 ran Windows NT on a 800mhz processor with 128mb of RAM.
 Digital cameras were expensive, poor-quality novelties (so I had to shoot on Kodachrome and scan the slides).
 Steve Jobs just released the original iMac, which made a big splash by ditching the 3.5″ floppy disk drive, but promised to make it easier for average folks to connect to the internet…by modem, of course!
 The World Wide Web was only about 5 years old at this point and in the midst of the infamous dot-com bubble, but early sites like Amazon.com or Outpost.com clearly showed the immense promise of e-commerce.
-Architectural lighting had only very limited, strictly proprietary control systems, all based on turning lighting on or off, or somewhere in between.
+Architectural lighting had only very limited, strictly proprietary control systems, all based on turning individual light fixtures on or off, or somewhere in between.

 Part II: A confluence of technologies…